Home » Baking Recipes » No Bake » Goji Berry Bliss Balls

 I’ve had a packet of lucuma powder lurking in my cupboard for some time now.
 I bought it the last time I was in Totnes.
 So it’s now time to try it out.

-For those who are unfamiliar with lucuma (and I include myself in this catagory), it is an Andean “superfood” made from the fruit of the lucuma tree.
+For those who are unfamiliar with lucuma (and I include myself in this category), it is an Andean “superfood” made from the fruit of the lucuma tree.
 It’s meant to be particularly rich in beta-carotene, niacin and iron.

 This pale yellow powder is quite sweet and is used extensively in raw products as a sugar and flour substitute.
 It also makes the best ice cream ever – apparently!
 Dipping my finger into the powder, it tastes remarkably like Hunza apricots and it’s quite delicious.